 The Place There is a serious lack of good restaurants in the North-East of Singapore, and the best thing which happened in terms of dining scene over the past one year is Seletar Aerospace Park.
-The Summerhouse (managed by 1-Group, who is also behind Botanico) is one of the most prominent dining destination in this JTC development, which I re-visited recently again after my visit to Wildseed Cafe last year.
+The Summerhouse (managed by 1-Group, who is also behind Stellar at 1-Altitude and Botanico) is one of the most prominent dining destination in this JTC development, which I re-visited recently again after my visit to Wildseed Cafe last year.
 The most notable change is the newly introduced The Summerhouse Garden Domes, with 3 distinct interior themes of Bohemian, Scandinavian and Lounge, all fully air-conditioned, complete with own music sound system set amidst the lush garden.

 I must say that the whole garden dome concept feels so dreamy and unique that it is probably one of its kind in Singapore.
 The domes can accommodate up to 8 diners, though there is a minimum spend of S$300++ per dome booking.
 Well, fairy tale dining does come at a price.